-- data warehouses: - car-depots or car-parks with no usable office area; - · facilities used exclusively for storage; - leased or owned land with no office structures, noting that any buildings on this land may be in-scope depending on usage.
-For example, an animal enclosure would be out-of-scope but an administration building supporting operational functions on the land would be in-scope; and - Special Purpose or operational facilities with zero usable office area.
+- data warehouses; - car-depots or car-parks with no usable office area; - facilities used exclusively for storage; - leased or owned land with no office structures, noting that buildings on the land may be in-scope depending on usage.
+For example, an animal enclosure would be out-ofscope but an administration building supporting office work would be in-scope; and - SPPs or operational facilities with zero usable office area.